John Benbow: Merchant trading

 Nonsuch then returned to England and was paid off on 9 November 1681.
 Benbow left the Royal Navy and entered the merchant service, sailing a merchant vessel from London and Bristol to ports in Italy and Spain.
 By 1686 he was a "tough merchant seaman" and the owner and commander of a frigate named Benbow, trading with the Levant.
 In May 1687 he commanded a merchant vessel, Malaga Merchant, and was aboard her when she was attacked by the Salé Rovers.
 He mounted a successful defence and beat off the attack.
-It was claimed afterwards that he cut off and salted the heads of thirteen North African pirates who were slain aboard his ship, and then took them into Cadiz to claim a reward from the city's magistrates.
+It was claimed afterwards that he cut off and salted the heads of thirteen North African pirates who were slain aboard his ship, and then took them into Cádiz to claim a reward from the city's magistrates.
 A North African kufi, "coated with varnish and set in silver" and bearing the inscription "First adventure of Captain John Benbow, and gift to Richard Ridley, 1687" is referred to in 1844 by Charles Dickens in Bentley's Miscellany where he speaks of Shrewsbury's history, and the 1885 Dictionary of National Biography also relates the story.